 What is Exercise addiction?

-It is a compulsive disorder to exercise excessively and obsessively and unable to resist doing it.
+Exercise addiction, also known as a compulsive disorder or obligatory exercise, is a condition where an individual becomes excessively and compulsively focused on exercise and unable to resist doing it.
 For those with exercise addiction, working out is the happiest time of their day.
-An exercise addict gets hooked on the idea of staying fit and ultimately this causes significant physical and psychological damage along with eating disorders.
+An exercise addict gets hooked on the idea of staying fit, and ultimately, this causes significant physical and psychological damage along with eating disorders.

 You no longer have a balanced workout program that gives you time to rest and recover.
 To make matters worse, you hardly eat anymore.
 The days when you started working out to stay fit and only to maintain a healthy lifestyle are long gone.
 You are not afraid of working out even when you are sick or when your body aches to stop.